leonyuhanov/ESP32_ArtNet_Neopixel_Driver/README.md

 # ESP32_ArtNet_Neopixel_Driver

-Note there are seperate projects:
+Note there are 2 seperate implementations:
   - ASYNCUDP uses the ESP32 Async UDP driver, this is faster but I have had issues with stability so treat this as a prototype
   - STDUDP uses the standard ESP32 UDP class & is solid